-- List all collaborating institutions by name with each institution's principal investigator on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the collaboration. - Include a description of each collaborating institution's facilities, equipment, and resources that will be made available to the collaborative group. - If applicable, explain how students and junior researchers will be trained and mentored by the collaborators. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
+- List all collaborating institutions by name with each institution's principal investigator on the same line.
+Additional institutions and/or named co-PIs and senior personnel may not be added after the preproposal is submitted. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the collaboration. - Include a description of each collaborating institution's facilities, equipment, and resources that will be made available to the collaborative group. - If applicable, explain how students and junior researchers will be trained and mentored by the collaborators. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.

+Collaborative Application Information

 Names Institution Year 1 Budget Year 2 Budget Year 3 Budget Total Budget

 Lead

 PI

 Co-PI

 Co-PI

 Co-PI